Eigenfunctions and Random Waves in the Benjamini-Schramm limit: Benjamini-Schramm convergence and Invariant Random Subgroups

-\begin{definition} A sequence $(M_n , \phi_n )$, where each $M_n$ is a compact connected complete Riemannian $d$-manifolds and $\phi_n : M_n \to \R$ is smooth, is convergent in the sense of Benjamini-Schramm, or just \emph{BS-converges}, if the sequence $\mu_{M_n , \phi_n}$ converges in the weak* topology of the set of all probability measures on $\mathcal{E}^d$. \end{definition}
+\begin{definition} A sequence $(M_n , \phi_n )$, where each $M_n$ is a compact connected complete Riemannian $d$-manifolds and $\phi_n : M_n \to \R$ is smooth, is convergent in the sense of Benjamini-Schramm, or just \emph{BS-converges}, if there exists a probability measure $\mu$ on $\mathcal{E}^d$ such that the sequence $\mu_{M_n , \phi_n}$ converges to $\mu$ in the weak* topology. \end{definition}

-In this paper we shall be largely focused on sequences of manifolds modeled on a given symmetric space $X=G/K$ as defined in the Introduction, i.e. $X$-manifolds $\Gamma \backslash X$ where $\Gamma \subset G$ is discrete and torsion free.
+In this paper we shall largely focus on sequences of manifolds modeled on a given symmetric space $X=G/K$ as defined in the Introduction, i.e. $X$-manifolds $\Gamma \backslash X$ where $\Gamma \subset G$ is discrete and torsion free.

 Let $\mathrm{Sub}_G$ be the space of closed subgroups of $G$, endowed with its Chabauty topology, see \cite{7samurai}.

 \begin{definition} An \emph{invariant random subgroup} (IRS) of $G$ is a Borel probability measure $\mu$ on $\mathrm{Sub}_G$ that is invariant under the conjugation action of $G$ on $\mathrm{Sub}_G$. \end{definition}